pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 ## ☁️ Before we start
 A short recap about the workshop.
 The **"Red Team Ops: HAVOC 101"** is a 3-hours workshop that discusses about red teaming techniques and C2C concepts, and it is an honour to attend this session as a speaker with [Wesley](https://github.com/WesleyWong420).
 This workshop covers 3 main chapters:
-- Chapter 1: Introduction to Command & Control Framework.
+- Chapter 1: Introduction to Command & Control Framework
 - Chapter 2: OPSEC & Defense Evasion
-- Chapter 3: Compromise Active Directory Domain Services.
+- Chapter 3: Compromise Active Directory Domain Services

 [Chapter 1 & 2](https://github.com/WesleyWong420/RedTeamOps-Havoc-101) had been conducted by Wesley.
-However, I was unable to complete the last chapter physically due to time limitation.
+However, the last chapter had not yet been completed physically due to time limitation.
 Therefore, I decided to write an complete guide on how to compromise an simple AD network as an alternative.
 (This guide will be the same as what I want to share in the workshop)

 ## 🪟 Active Directory
 Some texts here...